fcn06/swarm/README.md

 Dive into the heart of dynamic agent creation with the `AgentFactory`!
 This path lets you programmatically launch and manage agents on-the-fly, giving you the power to build flexible and scalable multi-agent systems where agents can be instantiated as needed.
 The `AgentFactory` seamlessly integrates with the **MCP Runtime**, ensuring newly created agents instantly become part of your Swarm ecosystem.

-Here’s a code snippet illustrating how to launch a "Basic_Agent" with `mcp_runtime` configuration:
+Here's a code snippet illustrating how to launch a "Basic_Agent" with `mcp_runtime` configuration:

 ```rust
       let agent_api_key = env::var("LLM_A2A_API_KEY").expect("LLM_A2A_API_KEY must be set");